Based on Nearly 40 Years of Travel Experience

 Another consideration is how much of an adrenaline rush a teen may or may not want.
 Adventure activities are optional but encouraged.
 Common activities may include zip lining, white water rafting, surfing, snorkeling, and hiking in remote areas.

-All-adventure options include trips like the Caribbean Adrenaline program with whitewater rafting, mountain biking, surfing and more.
+All-adventure options include trips like the Southeast Asian Adventurer program with whitewater rafting, trekking with elephants, ziplining and more.
 Programs with a mixture of some service but lots of adventure too include options like The Heart of the Jungle in Costa Rica and Moroccan Wanderer.